PhilipWafula/Flask-Server-Side/README.md

 application and run the tests from there.

 ### Background tasks
-To run background tasks such as sending actual emails and other background tasks, to run celery you're in the root directory then run:
+To run background tasks such as sending actual emails, ensure you're in the root directory then run:

 ```shell script
 celery worker -A worker.tasks --loglevel=info